Gretchen Bender

 Guggenheim Abu Dhabi

-The Hirshhorn Museum and Sculpture Garden, Washington, DC
+The Hirshhorn Museum and Sculpture Garden, Washington, D.C.

 Menil Collection, Houston